SGR173/Icarus_Mods/Readme.md

 Compatible with Icarus Version: REV. 2.0.2.115842-SHIPPING-NEWFRONTIERS NEW FRONTIERS (week 92)

 ## Description:
 Combines a number of mods in one package, to make building your top priority.
 Includes: craft anything at no cost, increased crafting speeds, stack size increase, and CustomOptions(Jimk72), Teleporter(Jimk72) and Camera_Distance(JimK72) and much more!

+Depending on the MOD you want to run, you will have a difference combination of the mods below.

 ### 1. laanp changes:
 - Player levels shows actual, beyond 60